albertogasparin/react-starterkit/README.md

 ```
 React components testing is done with [Enzyme](https://github.com/airbnb/enzyme/), a library that allows you to use a jQuery-like API to query the virtual dom.

-Code coverage (istanbul) reports are also available thanks to [Isparta](https://github.com/douglasduteil/isparta):
+Code coverage reports are also available thanks to [Nyc](https://github.com/bcoe/nyc):
 ``` sh
 npm run coverage
 ```